communityinclusion/explorevr.org/lab/index.md

     </div>
 </div>

-<h2>VR Survey Data</h2>
-<p>The Institute for Community Inclusion (ICI) has surveyed a number of vocational rehabilitation (VR) agencies statewide on a quarterly basis to measure levels of VR services provided with respect to employment outcomes, agency partnerships, state demographics and other data points.</p>

 <h2>Data Analyses</h2><p>The Institute for Community Inclusion (ICI) has generated a number of data analyses to increase knowledge about the public VR program and its role within the larger employment and disability service system within and across states and territories. </p>

 {% for post in site.categories.home-ana %}